mattermost/docs/source/onboard/ad-ldap.rst

 .. note::

-   If you've made a mistake and lock yourself out of the system somehow, you can set an existing account to System Administrator using the :ref:`mmctl roles <manage/mmctl-command-line-tool:mmctl roles>` command.
+   If you've made a mistake and lock yourself out of the system somehow, you can set an existing account to system admin using the :ref:`mmctl roles <manage/mmctl-command-line-tool:mmctl roles>` command.

 Configure AD/LDAP synchronization
 ----------------------------------